decodingafterlife/SweetCode/README.md

 ## How It Works
 1. **Track LeetCode Submissions**: The extension listens for LeetCode problem submissions.
 When you successfully submit a problem, it checks the difficulty level.
 2. **Reward Social Media Time**: Based on the problem difficulty, it adds the corresponding time to your social media allowance.
+3. **AI Hint System**: When you request a hint, the extension sends the problem context to Groq's AI API and deducts time from your allowance.
-3. **Allow Social Media Access**: If your time runs out, you can only access the main pages of social media platforms (e.g., Instagram, YouTube, Facebook, Twitter/X).
+4. **Allow Social Media Access**: If your time runs out, you can only access the main pages of social media platforms (e.g., Instagram, YouTube, Facebook, Twitter/X).
 Other websites remain accessible as usual.

 ## Notes
 - Your social media time is tracked locally in Chrome's storage and resets daily.
-- The extension currently supports Instagram, YouTube, Facebook, Twitter/X by default, with customization options to add others like LinkedIn.
+- The extension currently supports Instagram, YouTube, Facebook, Twitter/X, WebNovel, and NovelBin by default, with customization options to add others.
+- The AI Hint Assistant requires an active internet connection and a valid Groq API key.
+- Hint costs are deducted immediately when you request them, regardless of whether you use the hint or not.

 ## Contributing
 Please go through [CONTRIBUTING.md](https://github.com/decodingafterlife/SweetCode/blob/main/CONTRIBUTING.md) and follow the [Code of Conduct](https://github.com/decodingafterlife/SweetCode/blob/main/CODE_OF_CONDUCT.md)